CortexIntelligentAutomation/docs/content/en/docs/2026.3/_shared/install-web-application-server/setup-gateway-authentication-ldap.md

+See the [Configure LDAP Authentication][Configure LDAP Authentication tutorial] tutorial for a step-by-step guide.

 1. Select the LDAP tab.
 1. Enter the details of your Active Directory server and provide a Username and Password for a user with read access to it.